historic-trails/website/docs/sites/Fort-larned.md

   caption=" The men and women hard at work looking for prospects of gold" src="images/gold-rush.jpg"
 %}
-The forts construction had largely to do with the discovery of Gold in California in 1848.
-The discovery was possible thanks to the acquisition of land from the treaty of Guadalupe from the American Mexican war.
-The new acquired territory needed to incorporate the new law of the United States .
-This was Accomplished by implementing various military forts to support and protect important resource hubs such as the Santa Fe trail, one of these forts being Fort Larned.
-The increased traffic of gold seekers and gold transporters made the trails going west a prime target for raiders and bandits to try and gain a score from the travelers of the trail.
+The forts construction had largely to do with the discovery of gold in California in 1848.
+The discovery of gold was due to the acquisition of land from the Treaty of Guadalupe.
+The Treaty of Guadalupe resulted from the American-Mexican War.
+The new acquired territory needed to incorporate the laws of the United States.
+The laws were incorporated by implementing a military solution that utilized a fort centered infrastructure to support and protect important resource hubs, such as, the Santa Fe Trail.
+One of these forts was Fort Larned.
+The increased traffic of gold seekers and gold transporters made the trails going west a prime target for raiders and bandits.

 ## Native affairs
-The fort maintained its purpose of patrolling its portion of the Santa Fe trail from 1861-1868, then it was granted the function of being the bureau of Indian affairs.
-This made the fort become a place where native peoples who singed the fort wise treaty would go to get annuities.
-The treaty allowed the U.S  settlers to travel and use the native land in exchange of annuities granted by the U.S government.
-The chefs of the tribes who signed this treaty ended up causing unrest amongst their tribes and the fort.
-That continued until 1868 when the treaty was abolished and the native people where moved to reservations
+The fort maintained its purpose of patrolling its portion of the Santa Fe Trail from 1861-1868.
+In 1869, it was granted the function of being the Bureau of Indian Affairs.
+This made the fort become a place where native people who signed the Fort Wise Treaty would go to get annuities.
+The treaty allowed the United States settlers to travel and use the native land in exchange for annuities granted by the United States government.
+The chiefs of the tribes who signed this treaty ended up causing unrest amongst their tribes and the fort.
+This unrest continued until the treaty was abolished and the native people where moved to reservations.

 ## a trail of worn earth gives way to one of steel and wood.
 {% include figure.html